| |

 Why should you make and not buy muffins?

 Store-bought muffins can be a great way to indulge in a yummy treat.
-However, they aren’t the healthiest, and one single muffin (depending on size & ingredients) can range from 300 – 600 calories, over 20g of fat, 50g of carbs, and 40g of sugar.
+However, they aren’t the healthiest, and often high in fat, sugar, and containing other unnecessary ingredients.

-Additionally, the Pumpkin Protein Muffins are freezer friendly (up to 1 month), so you can bake a bigger batch and freeze a few to always have a healthy, delicious treat on hand.
+The homemade Pumpkin Protein Muffins are made with wholesome ingredients, making them a healthier choice.
+The muffins also have much less sugar and are higher in protein.
+They are freezer friendly, so you can bake a bigger batch and freeze them, to always have a healthy, delicious treat on hand.

 Healthy Pumpkin Protein Muffins